Beagle Boys: Barks/Rosa universe

 The first story to feature the Beagle Boys in a major role is Only a Poor Old Man (Four Color Comics No. 386, March 1952, retroactively regarded as Uncle Scrooge No. 1), which serves as a template for virtually all future Beagle Boys appearances, and establishes them as a serious threat to Scrooge's fortune.
 In the same story, they are called "the most awful gang of crooks in the country" by Donald Duck.
 This most often manifests with them cleverly coming up with various or elaborate schemes to try to break into and steal from Scrooge McDuck's well-secured Money Bin.
 On occasion they are even shown to have highly intellectual capacities, as they are able to earn academic degrees in various fields.
 Among individual Beagle Boys, some of these degrees include: cranial encephalography, psychology, chemistry, metallurgy, and electropyrotechnology.
 These were often seen by the government as attempts at rehabilitation, but in reality, it was a charade by the Beagle Boys to use their newly acquired skills for robberies.
 They are also experts at trickery, including disguises, and animal training; like using cormorants as aerial bombers, as well as having a large arsenal of various weapons, explosives, or machines.
 When needed, they have been shown to be able to use force or threats to get what they want.
 With all things considered, however, the Beagle Boys are often attributed not to be as clever as they think they are, often gullible to tricks and offensives themselves.
 Also, most of their appearances ends with them getting arrested.
 They are usually imprisoned in Duckburg prisons or Sing Sing, but they have also been jailed in other prisons as well.
-The Beagle Boys are however proud of their criminal background; never willing to live their lives in accordance to the law.
+The Beagle Boys are, however, proud of their criminal background and are never willing to live their lives in accordance to the law.

-The Beagle Boys' main goal for stealing Scrooge McDuck's money is so they can create a paradisiacal life of luxury for themselves.
-On few occasions when they have managed to steal the money, they are shown to spend it all very wastefully and in excess; like buying extravagant and ostentatious mansions or living on a paradise island near Hawaii.
+The Beagle Boys' goal in stealing Scrooge McDuck's money is to create a life of luxury for themselves.
+On the few occasions when they managed to steal the money, they are shown to spend in excess, purchasing and extravagant and ostentatious mansions or living on a paradise island near Hawaii.
 They have also shown proneness for taking over the world when being presented with such an opportunity, like in Carl Barks' story The Mysterious Stone Ray (Uncle Scrooge No. 8, 1954).

 Blackheart Beagle and his three sons, from "The Fantastic River Race" (1957).